1927 Grand Prix season: The new Nürburgring

 The official opening of a major new racetrack in Germany happened in June.
 The Nürburgring was similar in concept to the 22km Solitudering near Stuttgart: a windy circuit in the hills centred around the local Nürburg castle, near Koblenz.
 It came from a project driven by the mayor of Cologne to draw tourism to the Ardennes area in the west, as well as creating work for many unemployed in the region.
 Despite a 2.2 km main straight, the track had 172 corners and comprised the main 23 km Nordschleife as well as the 8 km Sudschleife.
 The opening race used the combined track and was won by Rudolf Caracciola in a 6.8-litre Mercedes sports-car.
 A month later, the second German Grand Prix was held at the track.
 Held for sports cars again, it was won by Otto Merz in a similar car.

 In Berlin, the AVUS circuit was modified with an intimidating 43 degree banking built on the Nordkurve.

 Louis Delage had reportedly invested £36000 in improving his Grand Prix cars and announced his withdrawal from racing at the end of the season, selling the four cars.
 They continued to be very successful in voiturette racing well into the 1930s and beyond, last appearing in an F1 race in 1950.
 At Fiat, their pro-racing managing director, Guido Fornaca, died in January.
 The government-appointed board were shocked to discover the cost of developing the fantastic 806 and immediately closed down the racing department.
 They also ordered the 806, and earlier 804 and 805 models, destroyed instead of selling them to recover costs to a prospective queue of privateer racers.
 Italy's 1926 economic depression pushed many of the small manufacturers out of business.

-After a successful season running his own Maserati 26, Itala 55 special and Bugatti 35, Emilio Materassi was declared the first winner of the new Italian national championship.
+After a successful season running his own Maserati 26, Itala Special 55 and Bugatti 35, Emilio Materassi was declared the first winner of the new Italian national championship.
 With the shutdown of the Sunbeam-Talbot racing team, Materassi bought the three works Talbot 700s to start his own racing team, the first of its kind.
 In the United States, Tommy Milton, 1921 AAA champion and two-time Indianapolis winner retired, taking up an engineering position at Packard.
 For Robert Benoist, with his unbeaten run in the World Championship, the reward was even greater – the president of France awarded him the country's highest honour, making him a Chevalier of the Légion d'Honneur.

 The end of the season marked the end of the 1.5-litre formula.
 Increasing development costs and poor competition had conspired to discouraged manufacturers from entering.
 The next year would see an open engine limit, although the chassis weight minimum remained to ensure structural integrity and safety.